mixxxdj/mixxx/CONTRIBUTING.md

 #### Change requests

-We recommend that core members use the `Change request` review state carefully due to the blocking aspect it represent in PRs.
-When a member submit a change request, they are expected to commit to provide quick feedback once the PR's author has addressed these changes in order not to block the PR.
-If a core member request changes and doesn't provide a feedback within 15 days following the author actor acting on the this request, another core member can discard their review in order to unblock the PR.
-We trust the second core member to ensure that the initial change request has correctly been addressed.
+We recommend that core members use the **Change request** review state carefully due to the blocking aspect it represents in PRs.
+When a member submits a change request, they are expected to commit to providing quick feedback once the PR's author has addressed these changes in order not to block the PR.
+If a core member requests changes and doesn't provide feedback within one week after the author has indicated that the changes have been addressed, the author may follow up with a reminder.
+If the reviewer still does not respond within another week, another core member can discard their review in order to unblock the PR.
+We trust the second core member to ensure that the initial change request has been correctly addressed.
 When in doubt, the initial change request should be kept.
 Note that the [CODEOWNERS file](.github/CODEOWNERS) can be used to find another member with expertise to help assessing whether or not the initial concerned has been addressed.

 #### Code owners

 To help with expertise across Mixxx codebase, we use [Github's CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) to highlight members who can provide advice and help addressing a thorough review.
 Beside the filename, code owners do not own the approval, and any core member can decide to merge changes in section they aren't expert in.
 Once again, we trust core embers will take the right decision and reach out to another core member when in doubt.

-Code owners member are initial defined on based on the last two years of contribution, and distributed across all active members.
-Any core members can add or remove themselves from the list.
+Code owners member are initially defined on based on the last two years of contribution and distributed across all active members.
+Any core member can add or remove themselves from the list.